Trees, flowers, rocks, compost bins, and other key habitat objects. Place these, share the species and other characteristics.

 Join our virtual neighborhood and talk with others interested in creating beautiful and sustainable landscapes.

-Whether you’re identifying native plants, learning where to put new bird feeders or wondering how best to support wildlife, YardMap can help you connect with a community of scientists, master gardeners, and people around the world who can help with what you are planning to do.
+Whether you’re identifying native plants, learning where to put new bird feeders or wondering how best to support wildlife, Habitat Network can help you connect with a community of scientists, experts, and people around the world who can help with what you are planning to do.